Brian V. Johnstone

-Brian V. Johnstone, C.SS.R. (born December 5, 1938) is a Roman Catholic Redemptorist priest and Moral Theologian.
-He was born in Brighton, Australia and has taught at Yarra Theological Union, Melbourne; The Catholic University of America, Washington, D.C.; and the Academia Alfonsiana in Rome.
-He currently resides in Kew, Victoria, Australia where he is preparing a text of moral theology rooted in gift theory.
+Brian V. Johnstone, C.Ss.R.
+(5 December 1938 – 16 April 2023) was an Australian Roman Catholic Redemptorist priest and moral theologian.
+He was born in Brighton, Australia, and over the course of his career, he taught at a number of places, including Yarra Theological Union, Melbourne; The Catholic University of America, Washington, D.C.; and the Academia Alfonsiana in Rome.

-Priestly Studies
+Priestly studies

 Believing himself called to the priesthood and religious life, Johnstone entered the Congregation of the Most Holy Redeemer.
-He professed his final vows on February 25, 1958 and then began seminary studies for the priesthood at St. Mary’s Ballarat which he completed in 1965.
-Meanwhile, on July 5, 1964 he was ordained a priest.
+He professed his final vows on 25 February 1958 and then began seminary studies for the priesthood at St. Mary’s Ballarat which he completed in 1965.
+Meanwhile, on 5 July 1964 he was ordained a priest.

 Johnstone's superiors assigned him to further studies in Rome.
 From 1967-1968, he pursued a Licentiate of Sacred Theology at the Collegium Anselmianum.
 After achieving his S.T.L., he continued studies in Moral Theology at the University of Bonn from 1968 to 1970, next at the University of Tübingen in 1970, and then at the University of Leuven from 1971 to 1972 where in 1973, he successfully defended his doctoral dissertation entitled Eschatology and Ethics: A Critical Survey of the Development of Social Ethics in the Ecumenical Discussion, 1925-1968.

 Academic career

 Johnstone, having earned both a Ph.D. and S.T.D., was named Lecturer in Moral Theology at Yarra Theological Union, Melbourne.
 He held this post from 1973 to 1981, and was co-terminously visiting Lecturer at the Catholic Theological College, the Archdiocesan Seminary in Clayton from 1975 to 1981, and Visiting Professor at Loyola School of Theology in Manila, Philippines from 1975 to 1976.

 In 1981, he moved to the United States to take on a position teaching Moral Theology as a member of the School of Theology at Catholic University of America, Washington, D.C.
 This was at the time of Charles Curran who because of his dissent from Catholic teaching was no longer allowed to teach at the University in 1986.
-Johnstone, meanwhile, was awarded “Continuous Tenure” at the Catholic University of America on June 3, 1987.
+Johnstone, meanwhile, was awarded “Continuous Tenure” at the Catholic University of America on 3 June 1987.

 Noted for his deep learning, respect for those with differing viewpoints, and his intelligent loyalty to the Magisterium, he was invited to teach Special and Systematic Moral Theology in Rome.
 He was as a Professor at the Alphonsian Academy until 2006 and Visiting Professor at the Pontifical Gregorian University until 1996.

 In 2006, Johnstone returned to Washington, D.C to take up again a professorship at The Catholic University of America.
 He taught courses on Fundamental Moral Theology, The Moral Theology of the Gift, Biomedical Ethics, Bioethics for Nurses, Peace and War, Human Rights, Probabilism and Conscience, and Problems of Bioethics.